dbayardAWS/intro-data-lake/setup/README.md

 ## Account Service Limits
-* Each user will create one Glue Crawlers and optionally one Glue ETL job.
-Depending on the number of users and the number of existing glue resources already provisioned, you may need to request a service quota increase for Glue.
+* Each user will create one Glue Crawler and optionally one Glue ETL job.
+Depending on the number of users and the number of existing glue resources already provisioned in your account, you may need to request a service quota increase for Glue.
 As a best practice, you should review the # of existing Glue crawlers and Glue ETL jobs in your account, the current limits of these in your account, and the # of expected lab users.
 Please do this a few days PRIOR to the labs.
   * The default limit of Glue Crawlers per account is 50
   * The default limit of Glue ETL Jobs per account is 250